Iamgold CEO committed to low-grade gold

 “Given that we’re a low-grade operation, we have to be the be the best that we can be, so we’re moving heaven and earth to do that right now,” said Letwin.

-Letwin joined the company in 2010 from oil pipeline company Enbridge Inc (ENB.TO), a somewhat unusual background in an industry run by mining finance specialists, penny stock promoters and geologists.
+Letwin joined the company in 2010 from oil pipeline company Enbridge Inc, a somewhat unusual background in an industry run by mining finance specialists, penny stock promoters and geologists.

 He wrote a research paper about his strategy last December, called “Condemned to Excellence.”
 Drawing parallels between the development of low-grade gold and the oil sands, he argued that miners would have to focus on controlling operating costs to run low-grade mines throughout the business cycle.